DoctorKhan/The-Human-Experiment-Book/src/20_part_control/45_hybridization_crisis.md

 ## The Nephilim: The "Liger" Bug - A Case Study in Caretaker Lust

+The creation of the Nephilim can be understood as a forceful intervention in the co-evolutionary loop we explored in Chapter 5.
+Instead of providing a vessel for learning, the Rulers introduced a new "character class" designed to disrupt the game, creating a high-stakes curriculum of survival that humanity was not ready for.

 Genesis 6 speaks of the "sons of God" (*benei ha'elohim*) laying with the "daughters of men."
 In the context of our framework, these "sons of God" were **The Reges**—the usurping administrators who had seized control of the human experiment from the original **Werdh-anes** and **Gneh-tah**.
 What we're witnessing here is a textbook case of what we might call **"caretaker lust"**—the systematic sexual exploitation of those under one's care and authority.

 ##### The Anatomy of Caretaker Lust